jhumelsine/jhumelsine.github.io/_posts/2024-05-12-interpreter-design-pattern-production.md

 * `;` - Semicolon is only needed in action lists.
 It’s an `action` separator, not a line terminator.
 That distinction would cause a lot of confusion.

 ## Pseudo Keywords
 The script contains pseudo keyword references, such as `RouteAirTransportation()`.
 These are not keywords defined in the Grammar.
 They are `ConcreteAction` classes for which an object will be created and added to the parse tree by the parser.
 The same applies to `ConcreteCondition` classes as well.
-I will need a way to manage this.
+I would need a way to manage this.

 ## Defined Actions and Conditions
-The script contains script declared references, such as `isLocal ` and `highPriorityRouting`.
+The script contains declared references, such as `isLocal ` and `highPriorityRouting`.
 They are not keywords or pseudo keywords.
 They are identifiers declared, defined and referenced in the script.
-I will need a way to manage them too.
+I would need a way to manage them too.

 ## Decomposition Packages
 I’ve only listed `Package` as our Context, but we needed to support different types of `Package`s.
 Some `Package`s were collections of other `Package`s.
 For example, a `MailBag` could contain many `Letter`s each of which requiring their own routing.

 Sometimes the components of the decomposed `Package`s were decomposable themselves.

-I will need a way to manage them too and ideally the same technique should work regardless of the layers of `Package` decomposition.
+I would need a way to manage them too and ideally the same technique should work regardless of the layers of `Package` decomposition.

 # The Parser
 It only took me one day to implement the first workable versions of the Scanner and Parser.
-I had come into the office on a federal holiday in exchange for another vacation day, which I wanted for the end of the year as a new employee.
-I had the office to myself without meetings or any other interruptions.

 My implementation progress was similar to what I described in [Rational Expression Evaluator Scanner and Parser Implementation](https://jhumelsine.github.io/2024/04/30/interpreter-design-pattern-parser-implementation.html), and progress proceeded about as smoothly.
 The main difference was that I didn’t know about TDD techniques at the time, so I didn’t have a great set of unit tests, and what tests I had were written after I had coded the feature.

 My Scanner supported comments and when parsing hit an unexpected token, it would print the line with line and column numbers for the first character in the token.